Ellie Greenwich: Early years

-Eleanor Louise Greenwich was born in Brooklyn, New York to painter turned electrical engineer William Greenwich, a Catholic, and department store manager (later medical secretary), Rose Baron Greenwich, who was Jewish.
+Eleanor Louise Greenwich was born in Brooklyn, New York to painter turned electrical engineer William Greenwich, a Catholic, and department store manager (later medical secretary) Rose Baron Greenwich, who was Jewish.
 Both parents were of Russian descent.
 She was not raised in either religion.
 She was reportedly named for Eleanor Roosevelt.
 Her musical interest was sparked as a child when her parents played music in their home and she listened to artists including Teresa Brewer, The Four Lads and Johnnie Ray, and she learned how to play the accordion at a young age.
 At age ten, she moved with her parents and younger sister, Laura, to suburban Levittown, New York.

 By her teens, Greenwich was composing songs and said in a 1973 article, "When I was 14, I met Archie Bleyer who liked my songs but told me continue my education before trying to invade the songwriting jungle."
-At Levittown Memorial High School in Levittown, NY, Greenwich and two friends formed a singing group, The Jivettes, which took on more members and performed at local functions.
+At Levittown Memorial High School in Levittown, New York, Greenwich and two friends formed a singing group, the Jivettes, which took on more members and performed at local functions.
 While attending high school, she started using the accordion to write love songs about her school crush.
 After graduating high school, Greenwich applied to the Manhattan School of Music but was rejected because the school did not accept accordion players, and she subsequently enrolled at Queens College.
 Eventually she taught herself to compose on the piano rather than the accordion.

 At 17, around the time she began attending Queens College, Greenwich recorded her first single for RCA Records, the self-written "Silly Isn't It", backed with "Cha-Cha Charming".
 The single was issued under the name "Ellie Gaye" (which she chose as a reference to Barbie Gaye, singer of the original version of "My Boy Lollipop").
 However, a biography about Greenwich claimed that the name was changed by RCA Records to prevent mispronunciations of "Greenwich".
 "Cha-Cha Charming" was released in 1958 and indirectly led to her decision to transfer from Queens College to Hofstra University after one of her professors at the former institution belittled her for recording pop music.